 The analysis of the arguments used by the participants to justify the prioritization of needs can be regrouped in three main themes.
 First, in all the focus groups, the number of people who would potentially be affected by the measure is the main argument used to prioritize needs.

 Here, [facilitating active transportation], we reach 80 students.
-There, subject-timetable], we reach 450 students.
+There, [increasing the time allocated to physical and health education in the subject-timetable], we reach 450 students.
 [Social science teacher]